How Naturopathic Medicine Can Improve FertilityLearn how naturopathic approaches to addressing fertility can help couples conceive quickly and safely.

 In the United States, 12% of women aged 15 to 44 experience impaired fertility, according to the Centers for Disease Control and Prevention.
 The Government of Canada reports that approximately 16% percent of Canadian couples experience infertility, and this number has doubled since the 1980s.

 Both men and women face fertility challenges, and these challenges can take physical and emotional tolls on a couple.
-Conventional treatments can be extremely expensive and complicated, so many who struggle with infertility seek alternative solutions that are more manageable and approachable.
+Conventional treatments can be extremely expensive and complicated, so many who struggle with infertility seek alternative solutions that are more manageable.